What is Cabinet Mission?

 6. In consideration of the action of the Congress party, the viceroy invited the names of 14 candidates to form the interim government.
 Congress chose five candidates from Congress, 5 from the League, and one member from Sikh, Parsi, Indian Christian, and scheduled caste communities.

 7. The fact to be noticed here is that both the Muslim League and Congress were given the right to nominate their 5 members to take membership in the interim government.
-When Congress nominated Zakir Hussain, the Muslim League objected to the action stating that Indian Muslims can be represented by the League only.
+When Congress nominated Zakir Hussain, the Muslim League objected to the action stating that Indian Muslims could be represented by the League only.
 Hence the Muslim League did not participate in the formation of the interim government.

 10. The demand for Pakistan was increasing continuously, but with more adverse effects.
 This demand turned into extreme communal violence.